How to Unlock the Netgear MR7400 / Nighthawk M7 Pro 5G Router (2026 Guide)

 1. Visit our Remote Unlock page

-2. Select Netgear MR7400 / Nighthawk M7 Pro and the service you need (remote unlock, IMEI repair, TTL change, firmware repair)
+2. Select Netgear MR7400 / Nighthawk M7 Pro and the service you need (remote unlock, IMEI restore, TTL change, firmware repair)

 3. Enter your IMEI and email, complete payment (Card, Crypto, Binance Pay, or M-Pesa)